Chapter 12: oving Forward

 None had chosen to leave.

-As summer commenced, fresh recruits arrived, accompanied by either a veteran knight or led there by the spirit.
+As summer came, young recruits arrived, accompanied by either a veteran knight or led there by the spirit.
 As always, all they needed was a sword, a dagger, and a sharp mind.

 The structure of each day did not alter.
-Each morning, an hour of teaching was followed by an hour of discussion on what they’d learned.
-Challenging physical conditioning, practice with the blade, and tactics followed.
-But now meals were eaten atop Little Sister.
+Each morning, an hour of teaching from the Writings was followed by an hour of discussion on what they’d learned.
+Challenging physical conditioning, practice with dagger or sword, and tactics followed.
+But now they took meals atop Bowing Sister and slept in caves.

-Daikon Baxter talked with Daikon Crispus often, each acted as confidant for the other.
+Daikon Baxter talked with Daikon Crispus often; each acted as confidant to the other.
 Between them, they came to realize that their war with corruption had changed.
 The burning of the School was a mistake.

 Yet more reports from Commander Taelor’s spies began arriving as the weather warmed.
 They spoke of actions and plots by those who were using Freislicht’s army for their own ends.
-As yet, they could not identify the mastermind behind the Order of the Black Robe.
+As yet, they could not identify the mastermind behind the secret organization within the Order of the Black Robe.

-In one such operation, a black-robe led a unit of soldiers disguised as Mestels.
-They attacked settlers sporadically, screaming, “Hail Otual.”
-They burned crops and sometimes homes.
-They terrorized people.
-The frightened nobles emptied their coffers to pay for an ever-larger army.
+In one such operation, a black robe led a unit of soldiers disguised as Mestels.
+They attacked settlers screaming, “Hail Otual!”
+Burning crops and sometimes homes, they terrorized the people.
+Frightened nobles emptied their coffers to pay for an ever-larger army.

-Such actions would also make it easier to isolate and capture Jonathan Otual.
+Such actions would make it easier to isolate and capture Jonathan Otual.

 Commander Taelor pondered the report.
-He tossed it on the table and looked at the lieutenant before him.
+He tossed it on the table and studied the lieutenant before him.

-“Sir, the Fellowship of the Knights of J’shua disbanded after their School burned down.”
-The confident soldier, standing at attention before him, confirmed.
+“Sir, the Fellowship of the Knights of J’shua disbanded after their School burned down,” he reported.

 What if that isn’t the case?

 “The captain had us follow every trail from the ruins, searching for any recent sign.
 Three teams followed the routes up the mountain as well.
-No trace of the Fellowship was found.”
+We found no trace of them.”

-If they are still active, as my gut tells me, their intentions need to be ascertained.
-At best, they could become allies.
-At worst, Otual is a distraction for Melazera.
+If they are still active, as my gut tells me, their intentions must be identified.
+They could be allies.
+At worst, Otual remains a distraction for Melazera.

-Only last week, Lorness had sent a squad to arrest the knight.
+Only last week, the Earl of Lorness had sent a squad to arrest the knight for treason.
 They’d failed.

 He smiled at that thought.